 Kerala is where the concept of homestays started in India with locals opening up their houses to guests and offering a similar experience to what we’d call a B&B here.
 Whilst it has now spread throughout India, the premise hasn’t changed over time and this is a fantastic way to live like a local and be welcomed into their homes.
 Expect an extremely warm welcome, home grown local cooking and some characterful accommodation!
 These are generally the homes of former landed gentry or senior government employees and as such the standard of English and quality of the accommodation is far higher than what you might expect from homestays elsewhere in Asia.
 Staff are part and parcel of life in India for this class of person and what the service lacks in hotel school polish will be more than compensated for by the friendliness and willingness to please.

 See our selection of homestays in India.

-Havelis, meaning mansion, were once all private residences of noble families and many are dotted all around northern India especially in Rajasthan.
-They usually feature at least two courtyards and are often build in the prevailing Indo-Saracenic style.
+Havelis, meaning mansion, were once all private residences of noble families and many are dotted all around northern India, especially in Rajasthan.
+They usually feature at least two courtyards and are often built in the prevailing Indo-Saracenic style.
 Many have been restored to their former glory as superb hotels of varying sizes (perhaps with the odd new wing attached).
 They occasionally operate partly as homestays but with a more traditional hotel vibe, so expect bars and restaurants in most.
 They usually have fantastic locations in towns and cities as the noble families tended to have residences close to the palace so they could attend the Mahrajah when they were in town.

 For all of our hotel and accommodation choices, please see here.